lissi-id/lissi-connect-nodejs-sample/integration-guide.md

         done(null, user);
     });

-Finally, we specify to passport to use the defined strategy as a middleware.
+Finally, we indicate passport to use the defined strategy as a middleware.
 Naming the strategy is optional but good practice as multiple strategies can be defined.
     passport.use('oidc', strategy);

 ------